 Jose Rodriguez’s Fort Myer Construction Corporation established the Small Business Roundtable that has provided countless opportunities to subcontractors who are part of their network.
 Angel Roubin built epochal projects such as the 14th St. Bridge and the Kennedy Tomb at Arlington National Cemetery, employing local stonemasons and creating an entire construction sector dedicated to brick and stone masonry, paving and roofing.
 Carl Jones serves as a leader in empowering African American construction firms in the complex field of laying concrete, foundation construction and demolitions.
 He has spent a lifetime mentoring and training entrepreneurs and has nurtured many local companies.

-These entrepreneurs will be honored at the Diversity in Construction Reception on Wednesday, October 18, 2017 at the National Association of Home Builders headquarters with a brief film and an awards ceremony.
+These entrepreneurs were honored at the Diversity in Construction Reception on Wednesday, October 18, 2017 at the National Association of Home Builders headquarters with a brief film and an awards ceremony.
 This is the core element of the third annual reception to recognize general contractors, developers and construction professionals who best exemplify companies for whom diversity is an important and all encompassing goal.